Operations

 ✔

 (4) At least once a year, the Company evaluates the independence and suitability of its CPA.
 The Company also evaluates the accounting firm with regard to its financial interests, funding and guarantees, commercial relations, family and personal relations, employment relations, gifts and special offers rotation of CPAs, and non-audit services, and obtains a statement of independence issued by the accounting firm.
-The results of the most recent evaluations in the last two years were reviewed and approved to the Board on November 1, 2022 and February 21, 2023.
+The results of the most recent evaluations in the last two years were reviewed and approved to the Board on February 29, 2024 and February 27, 2025.
 The Company will evaluate the independence and suitability of its CPA, in addition to requiring statement of independence issued by the accounting firm, and refer to 13 indicators of audit quality indicators (AQIs), and report the evaluation results to the Board.
+(Table 3, Page 38)

 None